Compare chequing accounts

 What is a chequing account?

-A chequing account is typically referred to as an “everyday banking account”, which means you can usually bank with little to no limits.
-You can deposit your paycheque directly into your chequing account and access your money via ATMs, electronic transfers, cheques, email money transfers and cash back on debit purchases.
+Also known as an everyday banking account or a spending account, a chequing account lets you manage your money with little or no limits.
+You can deposit your paycheque directly into your chequing account and access your money via ATMs, electronic transfers, cheques, email money transfers and (depending on the financial institution) cash back on debit purchases.

-In simpler terms, it’s an account that has features to help you pay bills, go grocery shopping and withdraw cash from an ATM.
+In simpler terms, it’s an account with features to help you pay bills, go grocery shopping and withdraw cash from an ATM.
 The best Canadian chequing accounts will help you manage your everyday finances efficiently and help you reach your financial goals.

 The typical account holder should have a chequing account for everyday use and a savings account to hold their savings.
 Here are the key savings vs chequing account differences.